Updated: Oct 15, 2021

 In general, it has been my clinical experience that almost all pets exhibit behaviors associated with improved overall well-being, such as increased energy levels and playfulness, and obvious changes in hair coat quality when transitioned to diets containing less processed food.
 One of the most frequent comments I hear from my doggie parents after switching to a less processed diet is that their pet is “doing things they haven’t done since they were a puppy!”
 And remember, I am treating dogs with cancer, so this is a particularly big deal!
 I believe that this improvement is likely a result of feeding more high quality, fresher, bioavailable foods and providing a diet with less included toxins.

 I am also a firm believer that there is not one diet or type of diet that is perfect for every pet, every family or every person.

 There are many factors to consider when formulating a patient-specific dietary lifestyle that supports improved health and well-being.
-These are some of the factors that have informed my current opinions on feeding.
+These are some of the factors that have informed how I guide my clients on feeding.

 While I accept and agree with the statement that there are potential hazards to feeding raw foods or home cooked foods, there are also health hazards associated with eating highly processed foods, whether you are a dog, cat or human.
 So, as with all things, maintaining a balanced perspective on the issue of feeding is important.